 - ve denotes the absence of the constituents

-HPLC Analysis of polyphenolic compounds of ethyl acetate extract of Pleiogynium timorense seeds
+HPLC Analysis

-HPLC analysis of polyphenolic compounds revealed the identification of ten polyphenolic compounds in ethyl acetate extract of Pleiogyniumtimorense seeds representing 87.2% of the total area, where chlorogenic acid (24.7%), catechin (17.2%), Coumaric acid (7.4), and gallic acid (7.3) represent the major compounds (table 2 &figure 1).
-This result was in agreement with previous studies which reported that Pleiogyniumtimorense is a rich source with polyphenolic compounds 3-5.
+HPLC analysis of polyphenolic compounds revealed the identification of ten polyphenolic compounds in ethyl acetate extract of Pleiogyniumtimorense seeds representing 87.2% of the total area, where chlorogenic acid (24.7%), catechin (17.2%), Coumaric acid (7.4%), and gallic acid (7.3%) represent the major compounds (Table 2 and Figure 1).
+The result was in agreement with previous studies which reported that Pleiogyniumtimorense is a rich source with polyphenolic compounds 3-5.

 Said et al reported that the methanol extracts of pericarp and seeds of Pleiogyniumtimorense were analyzed by HPLC–ESI-MS/MS, the result revealed the presence of diversity of polyphenolic compounds in each extract5.
 Abdel Raoofet al stated that the polyphenolic compounds of Pleiogyniumtimorense bark were analyzed by HPLC, the result revealed the identification of 16 phenolic compounds and 14 flavonoidal compounds4.
-Recently, the ethyl acetate extract of Pleiogyniumtimorenseleaves was analyzed by HPLC analysis, the study showed thatthe11 polyphenolic compounds were identified, where chlorogenic acid, gallic acid, catechin and taxifolin were the major compounds 3 .
+Recently, ethyl acetate extract of Pleiogyniumtimorenseleaves was analyzed by HPLC analysisand the study identified11 polyphenolic compounds in which chlorogenic acid, gallic acid, catechin and taxifolin were the major compounds 3 .

 Table 2: HPLC analysis of polyphenolic compounds in ethyl acetate extract of Pleiogyniumtimorenseseeds